Gunther-Schulz/openai-straico-api-bridge/README.md

 ## Description

 This is a simple Node.js server that acts as a bridge between the Straico API and the OpenAI API.
-It listens for POST requests on the `/chat/completions` endpoint and forwards them to the OpenAI API.
-The response is then sent back to the client.
+It listens for POST requests on the `/chat/completions` endpoint and forwards them to the Straico API.
+The response is then sent back to the client as a stream in the OpenAI API format.

 ## Configuration